DylanLawless/DylanLawless.github.io/_topic/statistics/altman_bland_sensitivity_specificity.md

 </div>

-The proportions of patients who are correctly "diagnosed" by the scan are:
+Patients who are correctly labelled are:
 * Disease signs and abnormal liver
 	- 258 true positives
 * No signs and healthy liver
 	- 86 true negatives

-The proportions of these two groups that were correctly diagnosed by the scan were $$231/258=0.90$$ and $$54/86=0.63$$, respectively.
+The proportions of these two groups that were also correctly diagnosed by the scan were $$231/258=0.90$$ and $$54/86=0.63$$, respectively.

 * Sensitivity
 	- Proportion of **true positives** that are **correctly identified** by the test.